friggframework/frigg/api-module-library/slack/README.md

-# Frigg API Module Ironclad
+# Frigg API Module Slack

-A quick description of Ironclad.
+A quick description of Slack.